sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

 	single: De Morgan's Laws
 	single: negation

-What if you heard a rumor about a senior at your high school?
+What if you heard a rumor about a senior at your school?
 And then you heard that the rumor wasn't true.
-Which part of "a senior at your high school" wasn't true?
+Which part of "a senior at your school" wasn't true?
 Maybe they weren't a senior?
-Or maybe they didn't go to your high school?
+Or maybe they didn't go to your school?
 You could write this as a logic statement like below using negation (!) and the AND (&&) operator since both parts have to be true for the whole statement to be true.
 (Thank you to Kevin Saxton from Kent School, CT for this example.)

 .. code-block:: java

         !(a && b)

         a = "senior"
-        b = "at our high school"
+        b = "at our school"

 In this lesson, you will learn about De Morgan's Laws which simplify statements like this.
-We know that !(a senior at our high school) could mean !(a senior) or !(at our high school).
+We know that !(a senior at our school) could mean !(a senior) or !(at our school).
 Let's learn more about De Morgan's Laws.

 De Morgan's Laws were developed by Augustus De Morgan in the 1800s.
 They show how to simplify the negation of a complex boolean expression, which is when there are multiple expressions joined by an AND (&&) or OR (||), such as ``(x < 3) && (y > 2)``.
 When you negate one of these complex expressions, you can simplify it by flipping the operators and end up with an equivalent expression.
 De Morgan's Laws state the following equivalencies.
 Here's an easy way to remember De Morgan's Laws: **move the NOT inside, AND becomes OR** and **move the NOT inside, OR becomes AND**.